-In this paper we generalize the idea of substitution using the syntactical constraints - trajectories.
-The shuffle on trajectories as a generalization of sequential insertion has been studied since 1996 [16,17].
-Recently also its inverse - the deletion on trajectories has been introduced [1,10].
-A trajectory acts as a syntactical condition, restricting the positions of letters within the word where an operation places its effect.
+the deletion on trajectories has been introduced [1,9].
+A trajectory acts as a syntactical condition restricting the positions of letters within the word where an operation places its effect.
 Hence the shuffle and deletion on trajectories can be understood as meta-operations, defining a whole class of insertion/deletion operations due to the set of trajectories at hand.
-This idea turned out to be fruitful, with several interesting consequences and applications [1-4, 11, 14, 15].
+This idea turned out to be fruitful, with several interesting consequences and applications [1, 2, 3, 4, 10, 14].